icetan/aifd/README.md

     cmd             Bash shell commands to execute
-    required_files  Files that are required to run entry files           Files that are checked for changes success         Don't abort on entry faliure
+    required_files  Files that are required to run entry files           Files that are checked for changes ignore          Skip entry
-    ignore          Skip entry

 Exit codes:
-    1         Error or failure
+    1         Error
+    2         Entry failed
-    2         Input files has changes
+    3         Input file has changed (when -n)
     8         This message

 ```